Dipg/mental/pages/Macroeconomía.md

 - Economía cerrrada
-- alias
+  alias: Autarquia